Falagard/centauri-game-engine/README.md

 Open a command prompt by pressing Windows Key + R and type "cmd" and change to a directory where you want to put your source code.

-For example this will move to your C:\ drive and create a directory called "src" where you will put the Centauri Game Engine and Lime repositories.
+For example this will move to your C:\ drive and create a directory called "src" where you will put the Centauri Game Engine, Lime and lime-samples repositories.

 `cd c:\`

 `md src`

 `cd src`

+Next we'll install some Haxe libraries that are used by Lime.
+This can be run from anywhere because these will be installed in C:\HaxeToolkit\haxe\lib

+We'll use haxelib to install "format", "hxp", and "hxcpp" libraries.

+haxelib is like a package manager for haxe, similar to Nuget, npm, pip, etc. that are available for other languages.

+`haxelib install format`
+`haxelib install hxp`
+`haxelib install hxcpp`

 Now clone the Lime repository with the following: